The Lost Pearl--Another S.B. Middlebrook Short Story

 The recurring memory was from the first night they had ever slept in the new house.
 Their father had finally made good on his promise to build a new home for his family, to replace the shack they'd lived in, happily, for years.
 The new house was modern, with three bedroom suites--a complete bath in each bedroom.

-Earlier that day, Daniel Brion had gotten her and her two sisters and two brothers, to help him tear down the old shack they'd lived in for more than a decade.
+It was the day, many years ago, when Daniel Brion had gotten her and her two sisters and two brothers to help him tear down the old shack they'd lived in for more than a decade.
 As young children, their contributions were largely ceremonial, at best.
 Their dad and his brother had done most of the real work.
 But Daniel still told them they were helping.
 He made them feel that, together, they were ushering in a new day for the Brion family by helping tearing down the past.
 By tearing down their old life, he said, they were building a new one capable of helping them secure brighter tomorrows.

 But it was hot that first night in the new house.
 Unbearably hot.
 When new sweat beads started forming on Eva's forehead as she pondered the memory to replace the ones she'd just wiped away, it reminded her of the heat on that dark August night.
 It was hotter in the new house than it had been in the old shack.
 Even though that shack had no air conditioning, there were always plenty of fans capturing and blowing into their home any breeze that happened to pass by on a hot summer night.
 But the electricity hadn’t been turned on in the new house.
 So, even though there were fans in every room, none of them were working that night.
 There was also air conditioning that couldn’t be turned on.
 That's why all the windows in house had been left open to try to coax in a breeze from the outside.
 But it wasn't a breeze that had been coaxed in for a visit that night.
 It was that old cat.